openstack/bifrost/CONTRIBUTING.rst

    to command line overrides are typically interpreted as strings instead of booleans.
 Example::

-      - name: "Something something something something"
+      - name: "Something something something"
         module:
           parameter: "value"
         when: boolean_value | bool == true